alextrickey/alextrickey.github.io/README.md

 * Performed data modeling and wrote reports for an interim reporting system
 * Tools and Tech: Python, CAErwin, DB2, Teradata, R, Batch Scripts

-### Graduate Student and Researcher, University of California, Los Angeles, CA
+### Graduate Student and Researcher, UCLA, Los Angeles CA
 **June 2009 - March 2015**

 #### Completed the Degree of Doctor of Philosophy in Psychology